kiamco/kiamco/README.md

   3.)
 A microservice cart component for E-commerce websites.

   4.)
 P2P platform using the Stellar Ledger.
-This should help people regular and cross border transactions.
+This should help people make regular and cross border transactions.

 ## Get in Touch